greity99/krisis/README.md

 KrisKlar -
-To see our static website download the entire folder and run the main file in your program of choice.
+To see our website, download the entire folder and run the python file named main in your terminal.
+Then follow the link provided.